sethforprivacy/sethforprivacy.com/content/posts/dispelling-monero-fud.md

 This point of FUD is one that is hard to get to the bottom of as well, as there are lots of other questions that come out of it.
 I'll focus on transaction size in this one, as that is the most common complaint about Monero.

-Monero is, in fact, the most scalable cryptocurrency *when used privately*, and even when compared with default, transparent Bitcoin usage, it's transactions are only ~3-4x the size of Bitcoin transactions today.
+Monero is, in fact, the most scalable cryptocurrency *when used privately*, and even when compared with default, transparent Bitcoin usage, its transactions are only ~3-4x the size of Bitcoin transactions today.
 Monero's transactions were *much* larger in the past, but the Monero community, researchers, and developers have worked hard to improve the efficiency of Monero, bringing transactions down from ~13kb when RingCT was first introduced to ~1.4kb today.

 I've written an entire blog post around this topic, so for more on that see the resources below.